Why I Grow My Own Luffa Sponges (and why you should too!)

 by Texas Homesteader ~

-Did you know you can easily grow your own luffa (or loofah) sponge in your garden?
+Did you know you can easily grow your own luffa sponge (or some spell it loofah) in your own garden?
 They’re easy to grow, eco friendly and fully compostable.
 And so many uses too!
 Use them in the shower, in the kitchen, in an exfoliating soap and more!

 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader